0xVidde/Simple-SFML-Test/README.md

 # Simple-SFML-Test
-A Simple (Bad Made And Stuctured) Graphics Test Made With ImGui And SFML.
+A Simple (Badly Made And Stuctured) Graphics Test Made With ImGui And SFML.
 Include paths may have to be configured when downloaded, not sure though.
 Just a heads up :)

 Preview: